-Due to COVID-19 restrictions, volunteers must drive their personal vehicle to and from the work site.
-We will keep these distances as short as possible and a mileage reimbursement may be available in certain situations.
-Carpooling will be dependent on current COVID-19 safety protocols.
+We have a limited number of seats available in our YC vehicle.
+Most volunteers must drive their personal vehicle to and from the work site.
+We will keep these distances as short as possible.
+Mileage reimbursement is not available in 2023.
+Carpooling will be dependent on current COVID-19 safety protocols and the comfort of fellow volunteers.